mue-li/Rt-to-RI/README.md

 To do this, please use the 'Issues' tab of this repository.

 # Contact information
-The authors can be contacted by email: lina.mueller@tu-dresden.de thomas.simat@tu-dresden.de
+The authors can be contacted by email: <br>
+lina.mueller@tu-dresden.de <br>
+thomas.simat@tu-dresden.de

-Please also visit the website of our working group on the Dresden University of Technology website: https://tu-dresden.de/mn/chemie/lc/lc2
+Please also visit the website of our working group on the Dresden University of Technology website: <br>
+https://tu-dresden.de/mn/chemie/lc/lc2